AdamDHines/LENS/README.md

 For more details on deployment to the Speck2fDevKit, please visit the [Wiki](https://github.com/AdamDHines/LENS/wiki/Deploying-to-Speck2fDevKit).

 ## Dataset
+Please see [./lens/dataset](./lens/dataset) for details.
+We acknowledge the Brisbane-Event-VPR dataset from https://zenodo.org/records/4302805.

 ## Issues, bugs, and feature requests
 If you encounter problems whilst running the code or if you have a suggestion for a feature or improvement, please report it as an [issue](https://github.com/AdamDHines/VPRTempoNeuro/issues).